 Trisomy 18 (also known as Edwards Syndrome)

-Trisomy 18 occurs at a rate of 1 in 2000-6000 live births.
+Trisomy 18 occurs at a rate of 1 in 2000 live births.
 It is somewhat more common as the mother ages but can occur randomly to parents of any age.
-The majority of babies affected are girls.
+Most babies affected are girls.
 There is no known cause of Trisomy 18.
 Studies have shown that only 50% of babies who are carried to term will be born alive.
 The median of survival among live births has varied between 2.5 and 14.5 days.
 About 90% - 95% of babies do not survive beyond the first year and many live only a few days.